-Manuscripts submitted by January 15th, 2016 are guaranteed review for inclusion in the 2015-2016 issue.
+The submission deadline for the 2017 issue is January 15, 2017.
 As a journal dedicated to undergraduate scholarship, the Midwest Journal of Undergraduate Research only accepts submissions from current or recent undergraduate students.
 To qualify, a submission must be received by the submission deadline (Jan.
 15) following the conferral of the author’s first bachelor degree.
 For recent graduates, papers must be submitted within eight months from the date of graduation.

 “Submission guidelines of all academic journals require that authors vouch for the originality of their work and that the manuscript is not currently under review by any other publication.
 While the lengthy review and publication cycle of an academic journal may be frustrating, offering a manuscript to one journal at a time is compulsory.
 Authors will also need to guarantee to the editor that the copyright for the material is held by no other entity.” — Henscheid, Jean and Jennifer Keup.
 Crafting and Conducting Research on Student Transitions.
 Columbia, SC: National Resource Center for The First Year Experience & Students in Transition, 2011.
 Print. (page 96).